UltraEngine/Documentation/CPP/Texture_SetSubPixels.md

 ## Remarks

 The provided pixmap must use the same format as the texture, and have the same dimensions as the specified miplevel.

+If the specified area lies outside the bounds of the source or destinaton image, it will be automatically trimmed.